Automattic/wp-calypso/client/blocks/term-tree-selector/README.md

 TermTreeSelector
 ============

-The `TermTreeSelector` component renders a hierarchical list of Terms with corresponding form actions (radio or checkboxes) and a search box for filtering.
+The `TermTreeSelector` component renders a hierarchical list of terms from the currently selected site with corresponding form actions (radio or checkboxes) and a search box for filtering.

 Under the hood, it uses [`<QueryTerms />`](../../components/data/query-terms) to ensure that the requested term data is always made available to the global application terms state.